We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 Master’s in Chemical Engineering

-A Master's degree in chemical engineering builds on the knowledge and skills gained in a undergraduate degree.
+A master's degree in chemical engineering builds on the knowledge and skills gained in an undergraduate degree.
 Advanced modules of a master's in chemical engineering typically cover more complex and specialised topics in chemical engineering, such as process intensification, advanced reaction engineering, biochemical engineering, process simulation and optimization, and sustainable energy systems.

 Chemical Engineering Careers